-At the date of authorisation of these financial statements, the following amendments to standards relevant to the Company's operations were issued by the IASB but not mandatory for accounting periods beginning 1 January 2024.
-The Company does not expect that the adoption of the following amendments to standards will have a material impact on the Company's financial statements.
+At the date of authorisation of these financial statements,the following new standards and amendments to standards relevant to the Company's operations were issued by the IASB but not mandatory for accounting periods beginning 1 January 2025.
+The Company does not expect that the adoption of the following new standards and amendments to standards will have a material impact on the Company's financial statements.